ccmmf/workflows/phase_1a_single_site_almond/README.md

 This workflow has been tested on a laptop running MacOS 14.7 and a Linux cluster running Rocky Linux 8.10, both using PEcAn revision f184978397 and SIPNET revision 592700c, which were the most recent commits in the PEcAn `develop` branch and SIPNET `master` branch on 2025-02-10.

+We show here two options for installation onto an HPC cluster: **direct installation** or **container-based** using apptainer.
+Direct installation is more flexible and allows you to use your own R and PEcAn installations; container based provides a preconfigured computing environment that is more deeply tested (PEcAn's CI system uses the same containers) but version options are limited to those provided by the PEcAn team.

+The installation process on other machine types should be similar to what is shown here, but may need modification; for example if installing on a laptop you may not have/want modules (so skip `module load...` steps) or a job queue (so type `cmd [cmd-options]` where these instructions say `sbatch [slurm-options] cmd [cmd-options]`).

 Please report any trouble you encounter during installation or execution so that we can help fix it.

 ### Steps common to both direct and container-based installation methods